juliogomez/netdevops/README.md

 These languages, when combined with other modern developer tools (eg. Git repositories, Package management systems, Virtual environments, Integrated Development Environments) equip you with powerful development tools that enable you to automate your tasks and processes and begin creating your own set of powerful tools and workflows.

-While these tools are great, and are now bringing rich value to the systems engineering discipline, we are also benefiting from another maturing area of the software development industry...
+While these tools are great, and are now bringing rich value to the systems engineering discipline, we are also benefiting from another maturing area of the software development industry.

 ### Online Communities

-In the past, when you set out to create some script or program, you often had to start "from scratch," working with low-level standard libraries included with your programming language and toolset of choice.
-This created a high barrier to entry (and massive global repetition) as software developers had to write the same "heavy lifting" modules to get common tasks done.
-Take for example making a HTTPS web request (they had to write code to):
+In the past, when you set out to create some script or program, you often had to start _from scratch_, working with low-level standard libraries included with your programming language and toolset of choice.
+This created a high barrier to entry (and massive global repetition) as software developers had to write the same _heavy lifting_ modules to get common tasks done.
+Take for example making a HTTPS web request, where they had to write code to:

 * Open a TCP connection on port 443
 * Handle TLS negotiation and exchange certificates